MyoMod/MyoMod.github.io/index.md

 ---
 layout: home
 header:
-  title: An Prosthesis platform made for the community
+  title: An prosthesis platform made for the community
   text: >
-    MyoMod is a startup based in Germany with the goal of delivering advanced prosthesis to as many people as possible.
+    MyoMod is a startup based in Germany with the goal of delivering advanced myoelectric prosthesis to as many people as possible, that can't afford the prothesis avaialbe at the moment.
   action: # action button is optional
     label: Find Out More
     url: '#about'